-The first time I read Tim Ferris’ 4 hour work week, I was put off a bit.
-It wasn’t a sustainable life style (for me).
+The first time I read Tim Ferris’ 4 hour work week, I was put off.
+Flying off here and there, it wasn’t a sustainable lifestyle at least not for me.
 I like the unconventional thinking that drew me to the book but there felt like an underlying arrogance when reading the book.
 For example, I didn’t think that winning the world championship for Chinese kick-boxing on the skill of the rules and other hacks versus the skill of the sport made you a champion.
-Maybe my interpretation of arrogance at the time was jealousy for freedom he created and the sense of accomplishment he was seeking that I didn’t think I could have.
+But it does as that is part of the skill.
+Maybe my initial interpretation of arrogance at the time was jealousy for freedom he created and the sense of accomplishment he was seeking that I didn’t think I could have.
 Maybe.

 After being in business for myself now for many years and coaching people all over the world how to grow their businesses through various strategies- his strategy worked.
 It is the result that matters (as long as there is no lying, cheating or stealing involved).

 During my initial reading years ago, as a mother of 2 babies at the time, taking risks and being mobile wasn’t an option.
 That’s how I defined it.
 I am shedding some of those limiting beliefs to open up new opportunities.

 Now I realize that this book is really about getting people to think differently.
 Get out of your old paradigm.
 If you do what you have always done, you will get what you have always gotten.
 BUT you want more so you have to think differently.

 Tim’s books are worth reading!
 Here is a short overview of his book summaries:

 4 Hour Work Week:

 Tim Ferris writes about his escape from the 9-5 word and his entry into the New Rich.
 His book shares his story, his thinking and some tools to help you join him living anywhere, and Join the New Rich.